 In your course, you may want students to review a document and annotate it to show their understanding and interpretation of the material.
 This can be done collaboratively in Canvas through the third-party tool, Hypothesis.
 This tool enables students to review a PDF or web page, leave annotations and comments on it, and view and […]

-Category: Group Work/Collaboration
+Communication Group Work/Collaboration

 OneDrive is a cloud storage service from Microsoft.
 It is available to all MSU Denver staff, faculty, and students.
-This platform can be used to create, upload, store, edit, and share single or multiple files such as Word documents, Excel spreadsheets, and PowerPoint presentations.
-Files or folders stored in OneDrive can be shared with anyone, […]
+This platform can be used to create, upload, store, edit, and share single or multiple files such as Word documents, Excel spreadsheets, PDF’s, and PowerPoint presentations.
+Files or folders stored in OneDrive can be shared with […]

 Use Microsoft OneDrive